EyasuTeshome/shifttracker/job-search/JSR-strenghten-and-revamp-your-resume.md

 - **A max 3 rounds of review.**
 - **Two weeks to get your resume approved** because this activity is a carry-over.

 ❗️ Submit your first version no later than **Wednesday of the week it's due** to have time to go through the necessary rounds of revision.

-Refining a resume is a complex tax: our coaches might take up to 4 days to review your work and send their comments, and you may need 3 reviews to get it right!
+Coaches might take up to 3 days to review your work and send their comments.
+Please consider that refining a resume is a complex task, and you may need 3 reviews to get it right!

 ## **Refresher: the three main components of a resume**